To college.

 Our Work and

-The data is clear: an opportunity gap for students of color and students from low-income communities is plaguing our education and career development systems, siphoning off the success and professional promise of too many young people.
+The data is clear: An opportunity gap for students from under-resourced communities is plaguing our education and career development systems, siphoning off the success and professional promise of too many young people.

-No single solution is enough to drive equity across the education and career development landscape, and democratize access for all students to create a life where their ambition, talent, and passion can match endlessly with opportunity and choice.
+No single solution is enough to drive college and career success and democratize access for all students to create a life where their ambition, talent, and passion can match endlessly with opportunity and choice.

-Additionally, anchored in our Career Fluency® model, which articulates the necessary skills and mindsets for college and career readiness, OppNet’s Career Fluency® Partnerships program provides critical capacity-building for schools and organizations across the country seeking to amplify postsecondary outcomes for their students.
-Our Partnerships program is driving the national shift towards educational equity and success for underrepresented students in our increasingly complex and diverse society, reaching 320,000 students across 25 cities in eight states this year alone.
+Additionally, anchored in our Career Fluency® model, which articulates the necessary skills and mindsets for college and career readiness, OppNet’s Career Fluency Partnerships program provides critical capacity-building for schools and organizations across the country seeking to amplify postsecondary outcomes for their students.
+Our Partnerships program is driving the national shift towards college and career success for students from under-resourced communities, reaching 100,000 students across 20 cities.

 This is OppNet.